 In addition to serving existing collaborative change efforts in Southern California as a consultant, I’m also researching other initiatives working to bring together a broad cross-section of stakeholders together to create positive change in the region.
 Below is what I have identified so far.
-If you know of other collaborative change initiatives in Southern California, please let me know and I will add them to this list (thanks!).
-Note that collaboration comes in many forms, funded in a variety of ways:
+If you know of other collaborative change initiatives in Southern California, please let me know.

 Arts for All (Collaboration launched by LA County Board of Supervisors): Arts for All is the dynamic, county-wide collaboration working to create vibrant classrooms, schools, communities and economies through the restoration of all arts disciplines into the core curriculum for each of our 1.6 million public K-12 students.
 Arts for All mobilizes diverse stakeholders including policymakers and local leadership, school district leaders and teachers, the arts community, artists, advocates, funders, business leaders, parents, students and community leaders.

 Asian Pacific Policy and Planning Council (A3PCON, greater Los Angeles area): A coalition of community-based organizations that advocates for the rights and needs of the Asian and Pacific Islander American (APIA) Community, with a particular focus on low income, immigrant, refugee and other disadvantaged sectors of the population.

 Asthma Coalition of LA County (Broad-based comprehensive coalition of experts from community-based organizations, advocacy groups, universities, government entities, school districts, environmental groups, health plans, hospitals and clinics in Los Angeles County): The Coalition works for policy and systems change to prevent, minimize and manage the burden of asthma.